 Severity: Critical

 Bypass mode (--dangerously-skip-permissions) disables 100% of checks.
-In practice, 23% of users who experienced a destructive execution had enabled this mode on their local workstation, according to an internal Anthropic report (2025).
+In practice, many who experienced a destructive execution had enabled this mode on their local workstation, (2025).

 Incorrect: